 Types of Research Activities to Complete the Requirement

-- d) Journal Article Summary: Students may write a review paper based on an empirical research article provided by the Psychology Department.
-In order to utilize this option, you must contact the Subject Pool Coordinator and choose an article from our approved selection.
+- Journal Article Summary: Students may write a review paper based on an empirical research article provided by the Psychology Department.
+In order to utilize this option, you must contact the subject pool coordinator and choose an article from our approved selection.

 The number of credits earned depends upon the length and type of activity: